tsoding/markut/README.md

 23.69        // Seconds may have fractional part.
              // This is 23 seconds and 690 milliseconds.

+chunk        // Pop two timestamps out of the operand stack
-chunk        // form a chunk out of two previous timestamps
+             // and form a video chunk out of them.

 45  50 chunk // Timestamps don't have to be on the same line.
              // Useful when you want to visually denote a range.